balmjs/balm/docs/configuration.md

 `boolean`

-Set project type, defaults to `true`.
+Set project type.
+Defaults to `true`.

 - `static: true` - for a static HTML project
 - `static: false` - for a dynamic language project (e.g. PHP framework)